ADORSYS-GIS/e2e-banking-app/docs/power-payment-app.md

 - The backend receives the request, processes it, and interacts with various data sources to fulfill the request.
 - The backend may communicate with databases, external services (such as SMS gateways), or other backend systems to gather or update the required data.
 - The backend may also perform necessary validations, business logic execution, and security checks before responding to the frontend.

-##Data Sources:

-**The backend of the Power Pay app interacts with different data sources to retrieve or update data.**
-- User data: The backend accesses user-related data,  account information, and transaction history, from a user database.
-- Transaction data: The backend stores transaction-related data, such as transaction IDs, amounts, and statuses, in a transaction database.
-- SMS gateway: The backend may use an SMS gateway service to send SMS notifications or OTPs to users during the transaction process.